Superdiffusive and Subdiffusive Exceptional Times in the Dynamical Discrete Web

-Now, we assume that $K$ is large enough to make the right-hand side of \eqref{dimbnd} positive (otherwise there is nothing to prove).
-Then, by the diffusive scaling of the events $C_k$, $b_m \rightarrow b_{\infty} <1$ as $m\rightarrow \infty$.
+We assume that $K$ is large enough to make the right-hand side of \eqref{dimbnd} positive (otherwise there is nothing to prove).
+Then $b_{\infty} < 1$ and by the diffusive scaling of the events $C_k$ we have $b_m \rightarrow b_{\infty} <1$ as $m\rightarrow \infty$.
 So given any $\alpha < 1- b_{\infty}$, there exists $m$ large enough such that $\alpha + b_m <1$.
-Now, arguing as in \cite{OP}, we may use the extension of Frostman's lemma from \cite{OP3} to conclude that:
+This gives a uniform (in $n$) bound on the expectation of the $\alpha$-energy of $\sigma_{n,m}$.
+Arguing as in Proposition 5.3 of \cite{OP}, we can then use the extension of Frostman's lemma from \cite{OP3} to conclude that:

-Now, for our chosen $K$, $\cap_{n\geq m} E_{n,m} \subset \tilde{T}^{\pm}(K)$ for all $m$ (using \eqref{sigmaK} and the a.s. coalescence of all paths).
+Now, for our chosen $K$, $\bigcap_{n\geq m} E_{n,m} \subset \tilde{T}^{\pm}(K)$ for all $m$ (using \eqref{sigmaK} and the a.s. coalescence of all paths).
 We've shown that given any $\alpha < 1- b_{\infty}$, \eqref{dimbnd1} holds for some sufficiently large $m$.
-Also, $\cap_{n\geq m} E_{n,m}=\cap_{n\geq m} \bar{E}_{n,m}$ almost surely, by the same argument used to establish \eqref{thmp5}.
+Also, $\bigcap_{n\geq m} E_{n,m}=\bigcap_{n\geq m} \bar{E}_{n,m}$ almost surely, by the same argument used to establish \eqref{thmp5}.
 Combining these observations, we have:

 (almost surely by ergodicity in $\tau$ of the DyDW).
 This proves Proposition \ref{ldim}.